 I.9.2.3 Primary authentication using DCS

 When the primary authentication is performed between the UE and the DCS, the authentication requirements and procedures defined in clause I.2 for Credential Holder shall apply with the DCS taking the role of the Credentials Holder.
 When the DCS uses AAA Server for primary authentication, AUSF directly selects the NSSAAF as specified in 23.501 [2].
-In this case, the UDM is not involved in the procedure defined in clause I.2.2.2.2, and the step 3 to step 5 shall be skipped.
+In this case, the UDM is not involved in the procedure defined in clause I.2.2.2.2, which means that steps 3 to step 5 shall be skipped.

+NOTE x: Since there is no UDM interaction when DCS uses AAA Server for primary authentication, only the null scheme in clause 6.12 can be used for onboarding SUCI calculation.

 The choice of primary authentication method used between the UE and the DCS is left to the decision of the DCS.